-Driving with an Expired License – In Kentucky, driver licenses are valid for four years.
+Driving with an Expired License – In state, driver’s licenses are valid for four years.
 The license of a person under the age of 21 expires 90 days after their 21st birthday; the license of anyone 21 and older expires 31 days after their birthdate.

-Driving Without Insurance – Kentucky law in 2012 toughened the penalties for drivers caught driving without insurance, with insurance companies now required to submit to the state a monthly list of vehicle identification (VIN) numbers of the vehicles they insure that are registered to Kentucky owners.
-Drivers who are shown to have been without insurance for more than 60 days, after a comparison is made between the insurance company list and Kentucky’s driver database, are issued notices and must show proof of insurance within 30 days of the notice.
+Driving Without Insurance – Kentucky law in 2012 toughened the penalties for drivers caught driving without insurance.
+Insurance companies are now required to submit to the state a monthly list of vehicle identification (VIN) numbers of the vehicles they insure that are registered to Kentucky owners.
+Drivers who are shown to have been without insurance for more than 60 days are issued notices and must show proof of insurance within 30 days of the notice.

 Leaving the Scene of An Accident – Kentucky law requires the operator of any vehicle, if that vehicle, vehicle load, or vehicle equipment was involved in an accident that resulted in someone’s death or injury, or resulted in damage to another vehicle or property, to stop immediately and ascertain the extent of the injury or damage and to render reasonable assistance.

-Speeding – Speeding fines vary, depending on how many miles over the speed limit the driver was going and where the speeding violation occurred.
-Going 10 miles over the limit results in a $20 fine and no points if it occurred on a limited access highway, but 3 points if it happened on any other road.
+Speeding – Speeding fines vary, depending on how many miles per hour over the speed limit the driver was going and where the violation occurred.
+Going 10 miles over the limit results in a $20 fine and no points if it occurred on a limited-access highway, but 3 points if it happened on any other road.
 Speeding between 11 and 15 mph over the limit results in 3 points on the driver’s record, and fines ranging from $22 to $30.
 Drivers between 16 and 25 mph over the limit have 6 points added to their record and fines from $28 to $55.
-A driver charged with speeding 26 mph over the posted limit is headed to hearing, face $60 to $100 in fines, and may have their his license suspended.
+A driver charged with speeding 26 mph over the posted limit is headed to hearing, faces $60 to $100 in fines, and may have his license suspended.
 If the speeding occurred in a highway work zone or in a school zone with lights flashing, the fine will be doubled.
-Any charge of speeding carries, in addition to the fine assessed, the required payment of court costs.

-Reckless Driving – Drivers charged with driving recklessly face fines ranging from $20 to $100 or more, must pay court costs, and will have 3 or 4 points added to their driving record.
+Reckless Driving – Charges of reckless driving can result in fines ranging from $20 to $100 or more, court costs, and 3 or 4 points added to one’s driving record.

-Driving With a Suspended License – In Kentucky, this offense is a Class B misdemeanor, and can result in jail time of 90 days and a fine of $250, but no points added to the driver’s record.
+Driving With a Suspended License –This Class B misdemeanor can result in jail time of 90 days and a fine of $250, but no points added to the driver’s record.
 Simply failing to surrender a suspended license can result in the same penalties as driving with the suspended license.